Welcome to the Child Support Lien Network

 For what purposes can an insurance company use the data contained in the CSLN?

 An insurance company can only use this data for Title IV-D child support purposes under the Social Security Act.
 The data shows if a reported claimant or beneficiary has a delinquent support obligation.

 Is the CSLN child support information on a secure web site?

 All access and transfer of information is secure and all information is encrypted for privacy and confidentiality.

 How can an insurance company register for access to the insurance intercept database on the Internet?

-A company may register for access to the Louisiana Insurance Intercept database via the Internet by clicking on the Register navigation link on the top of this page.
+A company may register for access to the Louisiana Insurance Intercept database via the Internet by clicking on the Register button on the top of this page.
 Companies must complete all the information requested on this page.

 Companies must also print out a copy of the Confidentiality Statement, fill it out and fax it to (781) 623-8030.

 Once your company information has been reviewed and your signed confidentiality statement has been received, secure access to the Insurance Intercept Database will be approved.
 Your company will be notified via e-mail of access approval.
 This notice will include the user id you have been assigned, the web site address and basic instructions.